RainierBarrett/cpp_langevin_simulator/README.md

 To run the program, edit the `input.txt` file in the main to your choosing, then enter your build directory and simply run the command:

-   * make sim
+   $ make sim

 This will detect your input file and generate an output file titled "output.dat" within the build directory.
 Astute observers will see that there is a `make run` command. *DO NOT USE* this command.
 As it is implemented right now, `make sim` is the only command that totally fulfills the file copying necessary.

-Input format:
+Input format --  input file should contain one line with all values space-separated as follows:

 `initial_position (float) initial_velocity (float) temperature (float) damping_coefficient (float) time_step (float) total_time (float) potential_energy_filename (string)`.